Magdalena Jackiewicz

 To pick the best chat protocol for your real-time messaging app, you need to start by reviewing your business objectives.
 If you want to benefit from the client-server architecture pattern or build an app like WhatsApp, opt for XMPP, as long as you won’t focus heavily on binary data.

-If you are about to create an app like Slack or a system that will be powering group communication, you can benefit from Matrix’s decentralized architecture that synchronizes conversation history within a room, not message passing.
+If you are about to create an app like Slack or a system that will be powering group communication, you can benefit from Matrix messenger’s decentralized architecture that synchronizes conversation history within a room, not message passing.

 If you want to implement your app fast to support machine-to-machine communication in challenging environments, MQTT will serve you well.
 It allows transmitting data effectively and is a good choice for networks that experience different levels of latency.

-If you’re still unsure about which protocol to select for your next chat application, contact me directly at magda@rst.software and I’ll put you in touch with our chat application development experts who will help you make the best decision.
+Making a choice between XMPP vs Matrix or XMPP vs MQTT certainly isn’t an easy one.
+If you’re still unsure about which protocol to select for your next chat application, contact us directly through this contact form and we’ll put you in touch with our chat application development experts who will help you make the best decision.

 People also ask